 In June 2012, the Government approved a National Anti-Drug Strategy and Action Plan for 2012-2017, which aims to build the mechanism needed to advance the fight against drugs and their negative impact through increased cooperation between responsible institutions.
 The strategy is based on five pillars: demand reduction and Harm Reduction; supply reduction; cooperation and coordination; support mechanisms; supervision and monitoring.
 General goals and specific objectives have been incorporated within these pillars.
-The main actors are the MoIA, the Ministry of Health (MoH), Customs, the Ministry of Education, Science and Technology (MoEST), as well as other government bodies and civil society organisations19.
-The national strategy is currently being amended.
+The main actors are the MoIA, the Ministry of Health (MoH), Customs, the Ministry of Education, Science and Technology (MoEST), as well as other government bodies and civil society organisations18.

-The current National Strategy emphasizes the need to mitigate the health and social consequences, arising due to the misuse of drugs through a range of actions and activities - including Harm Reduction measures20.
+The current National Strategy emphasizes the need to mitigate the health and social consequences, arising due to the misuse of drugs through a range of actions and activities - including Harm Reduction measures19.
 But apart from Labyrinth in Pristina, Gjilan and Prizren, no other NGOs provide comprehensive Harm Reduction services.
 Other actions in the drug field comprise a series of measures such as prevention and education, treatment, VCT, and (both voluntary and mandatory) rehabilitation.

 Due to a lack of appropriate training and understanding of state-of-the-art of drug treatment, comprehensive services to problematic drug users are extremely limited in Kosovo - despite future plans for the development of treatment responses and strengthening treatment capacities being outlined in the National Anti-Drug Strategy and Action Plan for 2012-17.
 In Pristina, the Psychiatric Clinic of the University Clinical Centre of Kosovo (UCCK) and the NGO Labyrinth, provide most of the drug treatment in the form of detoxification services, psychosocial treatment and pharmacotherapy (MMT).
 Labyrinth Pristina also provides other Harm Reduction services and psychosocial counselling.
 In 2008, UCCK created special inpatient services to treat addiction.
-In regional hospitals in Gjilan and Gjakova, MMT has also been installed with support from the GFATM, but in December 2015, unfortunately the MMT site in Gjilan was closed and medical staff at the department is reluctant to resume the services.
+In regional hospitals in Gjilan and Gjakova, MMT has also been installed with support from the Global Fund, but in December 2015, unfortunately the MMT site in Gjilan was closed and medical staff at the department is reluctant to resume the services.
 To date, treatment in public hospitals has been based solely on MMT and detoxification.
 Psychosocial interventions and especially social support offers are rarely used here.
-Labyrinth Prizren and Gjilan provide Harm Reduction services, VCT and psychosocial care,
+Labyrinth Prizren and Gjilan provide Harm Reduction services, VCT and psychosocial care, but are still not licensed to administer MMT at their premises, although capacity and necessary infrastructure are available for that since a long time at Labyrinth Prizren.